 – Where a vehicle is being reimported or has never been registered in the U.K. before the DVLA will require a Heritage Certificate AND an inspection by an authorised car club such as the Jaguar Enthusiasts‘ Club

 To obtain a complete Certificate, applicants are required to supply all the original numbers from the vehicle, including the chassis/VIN and engine, body and gearbox numbers, click here if you are unsure of where to locate the numbers.

 Applicants are requested to provide a copy of the vehicle’s registration documentation (e.g. U.K. V5C or an equivalent Title Certificate).
-If we do not receive suitable documentation it may not been possible to issue a Certificate with all the information.
+If we do not receive suitable documentation it may not be possible to issue a Certificate with all the information.

 Please double check the details and confirm you have read the Terms and Conditions for issuing a Certificate, we cannot accept liability in cases where incorrect numbers have been provided by applicants.
-Whilst every care is taken to ensure that we supply the correct information, neither Jaguar Daimler Heritage Trust nor any associated company will be held liable for errors or omission or the consequences thereof.
+Whilst every care is taken to ensure that we supply the correct information, neither Jaguar Daimler Heritage Trust nor any associated company will be held liable for errors or omissions or the consequences thereof.
 Please note that we reserve the right to refuse to issue a Certificate, in this case a refund will be issued.

 Please follow the ‘Next’ button below to complete your order.